…in which I insomniacally wander down the Aire, improbably recall Milan among sweetie jars and enjoyably eat a dragon’s egg on a beacon.

 Gargrave for shopping, including a useful pharmacy and a substantial Co-Op with a cash machine, and for catering including the eccentrically wonderful Dalesman Cafe and the excellent Masons Arms pub.

 Then at Lothersdale there’s the Hare & Hounds.
 I’d stocked up at Gargrave Co-Op for a picnic, thinking I’d get to Lothersdale too late for the pub but it turned out to be open all afternoon although not for food.
 In October 2016, food was available here 12 – 2 and 6 – 9 Monday to Friday and 12 – 9 on Saturday, Sunday and Bank Holidays.
-(Terrible news – in September 2018 this formerly lovely pub had been unsympathetically tarted up and there was NO FOOD, not even a sandwich.
-They were promising food by Christmas but it will probably be posh 😦 ).
+(Terrible news – in September 2018 this formerly lovely country pub had been unsympathetically tarted up and there was NO FOOD, not even a sandwich.
+The friendly new owners were promising food by Christmas but I fear it will probably be posh).

 Wild camping at the top of Ickornshaw Moor turned out to be problematic as the whole area was very boggy and uneven – it had seemed quite dry in June.
 There’s a bit of a view and I was lucky with a still night but all things considered I’d camp lower down another time.
 There might be a nook somewhere around the mysterious huts along Andrew Gutter although these are private property of course so must carefully be respected.
 I passed better campsites lower down around Eller Hill but all this area is very visible from houses on the other side of the valley, which put me off.
 Had I left Malham at a later time I might have stopped earlier at a better campsite.